Platform Technology Program guidelines

 - where a Special Purpose Vehicle (SPV) is formed for the project, key participants in, and funders of the SPV may be required to meet the above due diligence requirements

-- have ownership, access to, or beneficial use of any intellectual property that is the subject of, or is necessary to carry out your project.
+- have ownership, access to, or beneficial use of, any intellectual property that is the subject of, or is necessary to carry out your project.

-PTP project should:
+PTP projects should:

 - deliver the development or deployment of an innovative, unique or new platform technology product, process or service with the potential to achieve high growth and create jobs in Queensland